wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 **DRUPAL CMS**

-You can install [DRUPAL CMS](https://new.drupal.org/drupal-cms) by making the following alterations to the above 9 settings
+You can install [DRUPAL CMS](https://new.drupal.org/drupal-cms) by making the following alterations to the above 9 override settings

 You can install  by making the modification to the steps above: